-Personal Property and Real Estate Property Tax Appeal Process
+Personal Property and Real Estate Property Tax Appeals Process

 Throughout the United States, every taxing jurisdiction calls the process of disagreeing with the assessed value of property different as they will either refer to it as a property tax appeal or a property tax protest.
 These two processes are treated in the same manner but called different names.
 For example, in Kansas, it is referred to as a property tax appeal, but in Texas, they refer to the process as a property tax protest.